himani93/Availability-Slots/README.rst

 Usage:
 ------

-1. `tar -xf tar -xf ThumbScraper-0.1.tar.gz`
-2. `cd AvailableSlots`
+1. `cd AvailableSlots`
-3. `python setup.py install`
+2. `python setup.py install`
-4. If slots required from current time use:
+3. If slots required from current time use:

    `available-slots --schedule_file <location_of_json_input> --number_of_slots <number_of_slots>`